-I strutted towards my bus while sorting out my hair properly, wanting the ‘tika’ on my forehead to be as distinctly visible as possible.
+I strutted towards my bus while sorting out my hair properly, wanting the ‘tika’ on my forehead to be as prominently visible as possible.

 One look at her that day and I knew something was wrong.
 It was a Wednesday and I had entered the classroom with a lot of vigor.
 But things changed when I saw Disha.
 She seemed despondent for some reason.

 I walked up to her.
-She noticed me and before I could say anything, promptly said, “I am shifting to Delhi.”
+She noticed me and before I could say anything, promptly said, “I am shifting to Madras.”

 I stared at her for a second.
-“What?”
+“You what?!”
 I asked in disbelief.

-She nodded and said, “Papa is getting transferred again.”
+She nodded sadly and said, “Dad is getting transferred...
+Again.”

-“But…” I spluttered, “You have already been six months in this class.
-How will you begin a new one now?”
+“But…But...”
+I spluttered, “You have already been six months in this class.
+How will you begin a new completely new curriculum now?”

 Shocked at the enormity of the news, I dragged myself back to my bench.
-My classmates were beginning their day excitedly all around me.
+My classmates were beginning their day excitedly all around.
 But for me, everything had come to a standstill.

-“Why aren’t you eating properly today?” my mother asked me.
+“Why aren’t you eating properly today?” my mother asked me in concern.

 “Don’t be stupid.
 You have to eat,” my mother said and stuffed a morsel of roti and sabzi down my mouth.
 I chewed at them uninterestedly.